Updated: May 26, 2026

 Professional Development

-ECECD supports 18 Local Early Childhood System Building Coalitions across 14 counties, each working to strengthen their community’s ability to deliver quality programs and services for children from birth to age 5.
-These coalitions advance the New Mexico Early Childhood Strategic Plan (2021-2024) and ECECD’s five-year-plan, Florecer (2022-2027), by fostering local-state partnerships and community-driven solutions.
+ECECD supports 18 Local Early Childhood System Building Coalitions across 14 New Mexico counties, each working to strengthen its community’s ability to deliver quality programs and services for children from birth to age 5.
+These coalitions advance the New Mexico Early Childhood Strategic Plan (2021–2024) and ECECD’s five-year plan, Florecer (2022–2027), through local–state partnerships and community-driven solutions.

 Live: New Mexico’s Professional Development Information System